ApryseSDK/pdftron-react-native/README.md

 ##### leadingNavButtonIcon
 string, optional

-The path to an icon to be used for the leading navigation button.
+The file name of the icon to be used for the leading navigation button.
 The button will use the specified icon if it is valid, and the default icon otherwise.

 Example: